 Make Sure Your Gear Fits

 Ill-fitting gear is the path to soreness and misery at the end of every hike.
 You’ll be wearing your pack and boots for every mile of every trail, so getting the right fit and breaking in your boots (if needed) is critical.
 It’s wise to go to a specialty store (like REI Co-op) for both a pack fitting and a boot fitting if you’re upgrading or buying those items for the first time.
+Currently, REI is offering personalized help through its virtual outfitting sessions.

 Planning to Get New Boots?